knkrn5/Programming-Concepts/Shocking Concepts/shockingconcepts.md

 > ## **About Dotenv Package**

 <div style="border: 2px solid green; padding: 10px; border-radius: 10px">
   Dotenv packages provide a convenience layer that makes .env file variables available to our application during runtime, but only within that specific running process.
-Dotenv packages do NOT add variables to the actual host system environment like we do like this <i><b>DB_URL=http://localhost:5432</b></i>
+Dotenv packages do NOT add variables to the actual host system environment like we do like this <i><b>echo "export DB_URL=http://localhost:5432"</b></i>
 </div><br>

 ```text